circonus-labs/graphite-irondb/README.md

 NOTE: the `IRONDB_URLS` is a python list and therefore must end with a trailing comma on the last entry.

+Please note that in case of multiple `IRONDB_URLS` plugin will automatically send parallel requests to all URLs and pick first non-empty response.
+Set `IRONDB_PARALLEL_HTTP` to `False` to fallback to sequential mode.

 If you are pointing graphite at a Circonus SaaS account, set the token to a valid Circonus Auth Token and set the URL to the public API URL